 Core (Required) Courses in Exercise Physiology

-These classes must be taken by all graduate students.
+These classes must be taken by all Exercise Physiology graduate students.

-EXSS 700 – Applied Statistics and Research Methods in Exercise and Sport Science (3 credit hours)
+EXSS 700 – Applied Statistics and Research Methods in Exercise and Sport Science (3 credits)

-EXSS 783 – Assessment of Physiological Functions in Exercise (3 credit hours)
+EXSS 783 – Assessment of Physiological Functions in Exercise (3 credits)

-EXSS 785 – Seminar in Exercise Physiology (3 credit hours)
+EXSS 785 – Seminar in Exercise Physiology (3 credits)

+- Graduate standing in exercise and sport science or permission of the instructor.
 In-depth study of selected advanced topics in exercise physiology.
-Emphasis on metabolism, biochemical, and cardiorespiratory physiology with presentations on selected topics by expert guest lecturers.
-Fall.
-Exercise Physiology Faculty.
+Emphasis on metabolism, biochemical, and cardiorespiratory physiology, with student presentations on selected topics.
+FALL

-EXSS 990 – Research in Exercise and Sport Science (1-3 credit hours).
+EXSS 990 – Research in Exercise and Sport Science (1-3 credits)